ibm-messaging/mq-metric-samples/cmd/mq_otel/README.md

 together to process metrics in some way (eg filtering, aggregation) before passing them onwards for storage and visualisation.
 We do no extra processing here; the metrics emitted are the complete set of raw data.

-Two collector types are enabled: `stdout` (the default) and `otlp/grpc`.
-To use the latter, set the `endpoint` configuration attribute.
+Three collector types are enabled: `stdout` (the default), `otlp/grpc` and `otlp/http`.
+To use OTLP, set the `endpoint` configuration attribute.
 For example,
 ```
 otel:
   endpoint: localhost:4317
 ```
 in the YAML file.
-The GRPC component currently has few additional configuration options enabled; I would expect that to need to change to add things like TLS options.
-But this was good enough to connect to a locally-running instance of the OpenTelemetry Collector program that in turn might pass the data to a database.
-The `newExporter` function is where we would add new options - or where you might play if you wanted something different.
+The GRPC component has few additional configuration options enabled; other options can be applied via environment variables - in particular, for TLS.

+To use OTLP over HTTP, then the endpoint needs to be a fuller URL.
+For example, `http://localhost:4318`.

 The OpenTelemetry Collector is often going to be the initial destination for metrics; it will then forward them to any of a large range of available backends.